krishnaz/tech-debt-talk/PITCHME.md

 * Through not applying DRY
 * Through inefficient code/architecture
 * Maintenance: bug squashing, manual intervention

----?image=assets/techDebtQuadrant.png&size=auto

-Note:
-* All can produce it
-* Top right common in startups, to decrease time to market
-* Bottom right is common case
-* Bottom left, lack of knowledge
-* Boy scout rule, Uncle Bob
-* Broken window can have an effect too
-* Could be bad culture, we don't want to see

 ---
 ### What can we do to minimise creation of it?